Jessica Amber

 1. You didn't turn off/erase a background layer before saving your image

 2. You saved your image in the wrong file format.
-Only .PNG files with transparency enabled will work.
+Only .PNG files with transparency enabled will come out transparent.

 These problems can be easily solved, but the precise steps might differ based on what image editing software you use.
-I'll try to cover the most popular ones below.
+I’ll try to cover the most popular software packages.

 Adobe Photoshop